|1982 Copa Libertadores|

 |1960 Copa Libertadores|

-He is considered one of the greatest keepers from South America.
+Ladislao Mazurkiewicz is considered one of the greatest keepers from South America.
+He had 36 caps for the national team.
 He led Uruguay to the semifinal of the World Cup in 1970.
+He was also a participant at the WC Finals of 1966 and 1974.
 He was voted the best keeper at the tournament.
-He played with Peñarol at home before moving to Brazil, Spain, Chile and Colombia.
+He played with Peñarol at home before moving to play in Brazil, Spain, Chile and Colombia.

 GK: Luis Maidana (Uruguay)